 Genotyping is the process of determining differences in the genetic make-up (genotype) of an individual by examining the individual's DNA sequence.
 This step is crucial in the model generation process as it allows to select animals carrying the good combination of alleles for phenotyping analyses.

-We offer customized genotyping services for knock-out, knock-in, transgenic or any other genetically modified murine model.
-Different sample types can be processed, including tail biopsies, ear tags and embryonic yolk sac.
+We offer customized genotyping services for any mutation including knock-out, knock-in, transgenic or any other genetically modified rodent model.
+Different tissues can be used for genotype identification, including tail biopsies, ear tags, embryonic yolk sac and even non-invasive biopsies (hair, feces, buccal, swab...)

 Bacteria and hosts are closely interacting and may influence each other.
 Especially in the gut, bacteria benefit the host in many ways.
 Besides breaking down food compounds and synthesizing vitamins and other nutrients, they play an important role in the development and training of the immune system, they provide colonization resistance, protect against epithelial injury, and promote angiogenesis and fat storage.
 They are also able to modulate bone-mass density, modify the nervous system and metabolize therapeutics into active compounds (Laukens et al., 2016).